Your messaging is arguably the biggest contributing factor to your website conversion rate.

 Message Testing Questions

-The questions you ask will determine the answers you get.
+The questions you ask when performing customer research will determine the answers you get.

 In conducting messaging tests, I’d spend almost all of your time figuring out what exactly you want to know.
 If you’re trying to revamp your positioning, you’re going to come up with different questions than if you simply want to know what’s confusing about a checkout process.

-That said, my favorite questions to diagnose copy issues anchor around key conversion theme, such as those in the LIFT Model:
+That said, my favorite questions to diagnose copy issues anchor around key conversion themes, such as those in the LIFT Model:

 You can see these themes reflected in the questions that Wynter asks its panelists: